tomjoht/tomjoht.github.io/_restapicourse/restapi2_6.md

 ---
-title: Essential sections in API documentation
+title: Documenting the parameters
-permalink: /restapi12/
+permalink: /restapi2_6/
 categories:
 - api-doc
 keywords:
 course: "Documenting REST APIs"
-weight: 12
+weight: 2.6
 summary: "This is the third topic in REST APIs."
 ---